-This research is sponsored by the Directorate General of Higher Education (DIKTI) Ministry of National Education, Indonesia and Universitas Negeri Makassar.
+This research is sponsored by the Directorate General of Higher Education (DIKTI) Ministry of National Education, Indonesia and State University of Makassar.

+- Selection errors

+- Insufficient commitment

+- Lack of training

 - Failure to address organizational implications

 - Underestimating the project task

 - Lack of project resources

 - Lack of demonstrable use of system output

 Indeed, in one hand, most of the main reasons for unsuccessful implementation of the CMMS as mentioned above are organization and personnel factors, in the other hand, most of available literatures and resources concerning to asset maintenance and collaborative maintenance are mainly explored the technological side in the area of hardware, software and networking.
-The lack of systematic approach, together with the lack of specific requirements to implement computerize maintenance information systems including mobile collaborative asset maintenance system requests a comprehensive framework for guiding engineering organization for implementing of new mobile technologies that meet all maintenance collaboration requirements.
+The lack of systematic approach, together with the lack of specific requirements to implement computerize maintenance information systems including mobile collaborative asset maintenance system requests a guiding comprehensive framework for engineering organization for implementing of new mobile technologies that meet all maintenance collaboration requirements.

-In this context, this paper presents a preliminary finding of a Delphi study research Round one of a three-round, that identify the mobile collaborative maintenance requirements in multi perspectives (Technology, Organisation and People), current technology/features of collaborative maintenance systems and mobile technology roles in support asset maintenance collaborative systems.
+In this context, this paper presents a preliminary finding of a Delphi study research that identify the mobile collaborative maintenance requirements in multi perspectives (Technology, Organisation and People)